mohsameer/jans/docs/admin/auth-server/openid-features/user-claims/README.md

 ## Claims Managed by Auth Server

 There are certain claims that are introduced by the Janssen Server.
-For example, tokens may have `sub` claim in response which is introduced by the server and can not be managed by the administrator.
+For example, tokens may have `sub` claim which is introduced by the server and can not be managed by the administrator.
 Such claims are not listed as part of TUI screens or OpenId `.well-known` endpoint response.